mandiant/macos-UnifiedLogs/README.md

    Failed to open file, error: no such file or directory
    ```

-2. Support for most custom objects in log messages.
-Unsupported objects will be base64 encoded
+2. This library supports most custom objects in log messages.
+However, unsupported objects will be base64 encoded

 # References